succinctlabs/tendermintx/README.md

 6. Once the releases are completed building, go to `Deployments` to deploy the verifiers for `step` and `skip`.

 ### Deploy Tendermint X Contracts
-1. Open the code for your fork of `TendermintX` again.
+1. Open the code for your fork of `tendermintx` again.

 2. Update `contracts/.env` accoridng to `contracts/.env.example`.
 Note: The genesis parameters are typically sourced from a recent header from your Tendermint chain.